 Furniture Cleaning Codes and what they mean

 Furniture cleaning codes are recommended cleaning methods from the manufacturer to clean that particular fabric.
 These codes are for cleaning professionally.
 As they are recommendations, we look to the code for guidance, but not for the final say.
 We will sometimes lightly steam a fabric that is solvent only because we know the solvent will not offer a cleaning result that will actually make a visual improvement.
 We are guided by our experience on what method to use based on the soil level and cleanability of that particular piece of furniture.
+The importance of furniture cleaning cannot be overemphasized; however, the cleaning of furniture varies in technique.
+In other words, the cleaning procedure or method you might apply to clean particular furniture might not work for another set of furniture depending on the type and make.
+The essence of cleaning your furniture is to restore it to its new state and also promote maintenance.
+Have you ever seen some symbols on your fabric furniture tag and wondered what it means?
+These symbols are known as furniture cleaning codes.

 "SW" code means the method can be Solvent or Water or even a mixture of the two.
 Can be spot cleaned with upholstery shampoo, foam from a mild detergent, or mild dry cleaning solvent.
 Do not saturate with liquid.
 PIle fabrics may require brushing to restore appearance.
 Cushion covers should not be removed and dry cleaned.
+This means that your furniture supports the solvent and wet cleaning method for different stains and spots.
+Wet cleaning tends to remove any form of stain or dirt; however, it is advisable that for oily stains, the use of solvents will be most effective, and for spots, the water-based method of cleaning should be adopted.

 "W" code means the method can be a water-based shampoo or foam upholstery cleaner.
 Do not over wet.
 Do not use solvents to spot clean.
 Pile fabrics may require brushing to restore appearance.
 Cushion covers should not be removed and laundered.
+This means you can use a water-based method for cleaning your fabric furniture.
+It is important to note that the code or symbol doesn't mean the furniture is washing machine safe.
+The use of plain white towels when applying this cleaning method is the best so as not to stain your furniture with color dye.

 Unmarked Fabrics - there are a lot of custom pieces of furniture and they do not always have tags on them.
 When dealing with unmarked pieces, we err on the side of caution or may test the fabric area to make sure no color bleeding occurs.